echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 # Conclusion

-Access to SNI data is sometimes necessary in order for institutions, including those in the education and finance sectors, to discharge their compliance obligations.
+Access to SNI data is sometimes necessary for organisations operating private networks, such as those in the education and finance sectors, to protect their operations and to discharge their compliance obligations.
 The introduction of ECH in client software poses operational challenges that could be overcome on devices owned by those institutions if policy settings are supported within the software that allows the ECH functionality to be disabled.

 (Editorial note: these two below paragraph need revision towards the end of the development of this draft)

 Third-party devices pose an additional challenge, primarily because the use of ECH will render transparent proxies inoperable.
 The most